 Basket after basket full of flowers.
 Crate after crate full of berries.
-All of the goodness is hauled in from the garden, from the farmer's market and from around the farm to help produce flavorful and healthful herbal teas.
+All of the goodness is hauled in from the garden, from the farmer's market, and from around the farm to help produce flavorful and healthful herbal teas.
+But what is the best way to preserve them?
+Dehydrating of course!

 From late spring to the depths of summer, the harvest starts coming in.
-Fresh and flavorful Oregon strawberries, earthy antioxidant packed aronia berries, delicate and earthy blackberry leaves.
-What ever the botanical may be, its a mad rush to get the harvest in and preserved for the winter.
+Fresh and flavorful Oregon strawberries for Farmer's Market Strawberry tea, earthy antioxidant-packed Aronia berries for Harvest Berry Tea and Aronia Plum Berry Tea, delicate and earthy blackberry leaves to go with those Aronia berries in the Harvest Berry Tea.
+Whatever the botanical may be, it's a mad rush to get the harvest in and preserved for the winter.

 Our favorite way to preserve on the farm is to dehydrate the bounty.
 Not only does it make fabulous tea, but it's also a great way to put up food as well.
 With a few simple tips and tricks, dehydrating is also very easy to do.